hyeda1103/visualize-chemicals-app/README.md

 ## Status

-The project started on April 17th, and currently in progress(Upadated on April 18th).
+The project started on April 17th, and currently in progress(Upadated on July 22nd).
 Feel free to contact us if you have interests in this project!